rdehaggart1/sceneVisibilityInSLAM/README.md

 rospack list
 ```

-to verify that the ORB_SLAM2_withVisibilityEstimation package is now avaialable to ROS
+to verify that the ORB_SLAM2_withVisibilityEstimation package is now available to ROS

 ## Getting Datasets
-Once you have the repository on your machine, you will need some data from the Malaga and MidAir datasets to run the code on
+Once you have this repository on your machine and the modified SLAM algorithm(s), you will need some data from the Malaga and MidAir datasets to run the code on
 ### Malaga
 To download some data for the Malaga dataset:
 1. Go to [https://www.mrpt.org/MalagaUrbanDataset](https://www.mrpt.org/MalagaUrbanDataset)